Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 No matter whether you love or hate Rob Gronkowski, he obviously has a workout routine that makes him one of the biggest and strongest NFL players.

-And as a personal fitness and strength coach, I'm always interested to find out how professional athletes like Rob achieve this from a workout, diet, and mental perspective.
+As a personal fitness and strength coach, I'm always interested in finding out how professional athletes like Rob achieve this from a workout, diet, and mental perspective.

 So, our team got together and spent a few days going through his social media profiles and interviews to see what it would take to achieve Rob Gronkowski’s physical fitness level.